 C.T.
-Wilson passed his business down to his grandsons Wilson King and Lofton King in 1932 where they operated the Tampa Pinensular Trunk Factory at 214 E. Cass St. Tampa, Florida
+Wilson passed his business down to his grandsons Wilson King and Lofton King in 1932 where they operated the Tampa Peninsular Trunk Factory at 214 E. Cass St. Tampa, Florida

 Featured in this Photo from The Tampa Tribune news article "Broken Baggage Business" circa March 29th, 1964.
 From Left to Right: Lofton King and Wilson King

 At the age of 22 Bob King took over the family business at the invitation of his father Wilson King.
-Nearly 50 years later you have Luggage Service, still family owned and operated.
+Over fifty years later you have Luggage Service Inc., still family owned and operated.

 C.T.
-Wilson, opened Tampa-Peninsular Trunk Factory in downtown Tampa, Florida in August of 1919 located at 1211 N. Franklin St.
+Wilson opened Tampa Peninsular Trunk Factory in downtown Tampa, Florida in August of 1919 located at 1211 N. Franklin Street.

-At the dawn of the twentieth century people were traveling most frequently by steam liners and railroad cars.
+In the early part of the twentieth century people were traveling most frequently by steam liners and railroad cars.
 They used heavy trunks and wardrobes, that of which we produced and repaired.
 The photos below are of a book from 1920 where this is mentioned.

 We then moved to 214 E. Cass Street.
 From there we moved to 1001 N. Franklin Street before relocating to our present location at 4121 N. Nebraska Ave. as Luggage Service Inc.